fukangwei/New_Blog_MarkDown/Python语法/tempfile模块.md

 &emsp;&emsp;`tempfile.NamedTemporaryFile(mode='w+b', buffering=None, encoding=None, newline=None, suffix=None, prefix=None, dir=None, delete=True)`: This function operates exactly as `TemporaryFile()` does, except that the file is guaranteed to have a visible name in the file system (on `Unix`, the directory entry is not unlinked).
 That name can be retrieved from the name attribute of the returned `file-like` object.
 Whether the name can be used to open the file a second time, while the named temporary file is still open, varies across platforms (it can be so used on `Unix`; it cannot on `Windows NT` or later).
 If delete is `true` (the default), the file is deleted as soon as it is closed.
 The returned object is always a `file-like` object whose file attribute is the underlying true file object.
 This `file-like` object can be used in a with statement, just like a normal file.
 &emsp;&emsp;`tempfile.SpooledTemporaryFile(max_size=0, mode='w+b', buffering=None, encoding=None, newline=None, suffix=None, prefix=None, dir=None)`: This function operates exactly as `TemporaryFile()` does, except that data is spooled in memory until the file size exceeds `max_size`, or until the file's `fileno()` method is called, at which point the contents are written to disk and operation proceeds as with `TemporaryFile()`.
 &emsp;&emsp;The resulting file has one additional method, `rollover()`, which causes the file to roll over to an `on-disk` file regardless of its size.
-&emsp;&emsp;The returned object is a `file-like` object whose `_file` attribute is either an `io.BytesIO` or `io.StringIO` object (depending on whether binary or text mode was specified) or a true file object, depending on whether `rollover()` has been called.
+&emsp;&emsp;The returned object is a `file-like` object whose `_file` attribute is either an `io.BytesIO` or `io.StringIO` object (depending on whether `binary` or `text` mode was specified) or a true file object, depending on whether `rollover()` has been called.
 This `file-like` object can be used in a with statement, just like a normal file.
 &emsp;&emsp;`tempfile.TemporaryDirectory(suffix=None, prefix=None, dir=None)`: This function securely creates a temporary directory using the same rules as `mkdtemp()`.
 The resulting object can be used as a context manager.
 On completion of the context or destruction of the temporary directory object the newly created temporary directory and all its contents are removed from the filesystem.
 &emsp;&emsp;The directory name can be retrieved from the name attribute of the returned object.
 When the returned object is used as a context manager, the name will be assigned to the target of the as clause in the with statement, if there is one.
 &emsp;&emsp;The directory can be explicitly cleaned up by calling the `cleanup()` method.
 &emsp;&emsp;`tempfile.mkstemp(suffix=None, prefix=None, dir=None, text=False)`: Creates a temporary file in the most secure manner possible.
 There are no race conditions in the file's creation, assuming that the platform properly implements the `os.O_EXCL` flag for `os.open()`.
 The file is readable and writable only by the creating `user ID`.
 If the platform uses permission bits to indicate whether a file is executable, the file is executable by no one.
 The file descriptor is not inherited by child processes.
 &emsp;&emsp;Unlike `TemporaryFile()`, the user of `mkstemp()` is responsible for deleting the temporary file when done with it.
-&emsp;&emsp;If `suffix` is not None, the file name will end with that `suffix`, otherwise there will be no suffix. `mkstemp()` does not put a dot between the file name and the suffix; if you need one, put it at the beginning of `suffix`.
+&emsp;&emsp;If `suffix` is not `None`, the file name will end with that `suffix`, otherwise there will be no suffix. `mkstemp()` does not put a dot between the file name and the suffix; if you need one, put it at the beginning of `suffix`.
-&emsp;&emsp;If `prefix` is not None, the file name will begin with that `prefix`; otherwise, a default prefix is used.
+&emsp;&emsp;If `prefix` is not `None`, the file name will begin with that `prefix`; otherwise, a default prefix is used.
 The default is the return value of `gettempprefix()` or `gettempprefixb()`, as appropriate.
-&emsp;&emsp;If `dir` is not None, the file will be created in that directory; otherwise, a default directory is used.
+&emsp;&emsp;If `dir` is not `None`, the file will be created in that directory; otherwise, a default directory is used.
 The default directory is chosen from a `platform-dependent` list, but the user of the application can control the directory location by setting the `TMPDIR`, `TEMP` or `TMP` environment variables.
 There is thus no guarantee that the generated filename will have any nice properties, such as not requiring quoting when passed to external commands via `os.popen()`.
-&emsp;&emsp;If any of `suffix`, `prefix`, and `dir` are not None, they must be the same type.
+&emsp;&emsp;If any of `suffix`, `prefix`, and `dir` are not `None`, they must be the same type.
 If they are bytes, the returned name will be bytes instead of str.
 If you want to force a bytes return value with otherwise default behavior, pass `suffix=b''`.
-&emsp;&emsp;If `text` is specified, it indicates whether to open the file in binary mode (the default) or text mode.
+&emsp;&emsp;If `text` is specified, it indicates whether to open the file in `binary` mode (the default) or `text` mode.
 On some platforms, this makes no difference.
 &emsp;&emsp;`mkstemp()` returns a tuple containing an `OS-level` handle to an open file (as would be returned by `os.open()`) and the absolute pathname of that file, in that order.
 &emsp;&emsp;`tempfile.mkdtemp(suffix=None, prefix=None, dir=None)`: Creates a temporary directory in the most secure manner possible.
 There are no race conditions in the directory's creation.
 The directory is readable, writable, and searchable only by the creating `user ID`.
 &emsp;&emsp;The user of `mkdtemp()` is responsible for deleting the temporary directory and its contents when done with it.